rafaelcpalmeida/UsefulScriptsCollection/README.md

 **commit ~/projects/newProject "Commit message for your new project" push**

 Commits all the changed files in ~/projects/newProject with the message "Commit message for your new project" and then pushes the changes to the server

+**commit ~/projects/newProject "Commit message for your new project and signing using GPG" push safe**

+Commits all the changed files in ~/projects/newProject with the message "Commit message for your new project and signing using GPG" and then pushes the changes to the server, using your GPG key to sign your commit

 **commit ~/projects/otherProject "I'm commiting... but not pushing"**